Higher Derivative Supergravities in Diverse Dimensions: D=5

-The Weyl squared action \eqref{pregb} has been utilized in AdS/CFT correspondence and black hole physics.
-In particular, it was found that \cite{Cremonini:2009sy} the 4-derivative interactions modify the value of eta/s, namely the ratio of shear viscosity to entropy density, such that the classical bound $\eta/s\ge\frac{1}{4\pi}$ is violated.
-Applications of the Weyl squared action \eqref{pregb} in black hole physics will be discussed in sec.
-(5.7).
+The Weyl-squared action \eqref{pregb} has been utilized in AdS/CFT correspondence and black hole physics.
+In particular, it was found that \cite{Cremonini:2009sy} the four-derivative interactions modify the value of $\eta/s$, namely the ratio of shear viscosity to entropy density, such that the classical bound $\eta/s\ge\frac{1}{4\pi}$ is violated.
+Applications of the Weyl-squared action \eqref{pregb} in black hole physics will be discussed in section \ref{5dapp}.